onsi/ginkgo/README.md

                - failureComponentType (bef/aft/jbef/it)
                - failureComponentCodeLocation

-    - randomize the examples
+    X randomize the examples
         - by top-level node
         - all

-    - report to the reporter
+    X report to the reporter

+    - clean up the way fail is propagated

+    - ranomization not working?
     - build out the reporter (fun!)
     - make timeout configurable
     - search for and do: //todo: can we get the code location that threw the panic from within the defer